Summary of achieved sample size

 The main strengths of the LFS include:

-- it has the largest coverage of any household survey in the UK and can therefore generate statistics for small geographical areas
+it has the largest coverage of any household survey in the UK and can therefore generate statistics for small geographic areas

 The main limitations of the LFS include:

-- the LFS coverage omits communal establishments, except NHS housing and students in halls of residence and at boarding schools; members of the armed forces are only included if they live in private accommodation and workers aged 16 years old and under are not covered
+the LFS coverage omits communal establishments, except NHS housing and students in halls of residence and at boarding schools; members of the armed forces are only included if they live in private accommodation, and workers aged 16 years and under are not covered

 The definitions of the three economic activity groups - employed, unemployed and economically inactive - that are used in the LFS are the standard ILO definitions.
 It should be noted that although the LFS uses ILO definitions, these definitions are not interpreted and applied in exactly the same way in different countries.
 For example, although "working age" is a common term, different countries have different statutory school leaving and retirement ages.
 However, Eurostat collects data from member states and adjusts them to produce comparable estimates.